-The results of the NO2 monitoring across the Moray Council area during 2017 confirm that there are no known exceedances of the AQS(S) objectives for this pollutant.
-Analysis of NO2 concentrations illustrates that across the diffusion tube network there was a general downward trend in annual mean NO2 concentrations from 2016 to 2017 at all monitoring sites.
-The review of new monitoring data available for 2017 confirms that the Moray Council does not need to proceed to a Detailed Assessment.
+The results of the NO2 monitoring across the Moray Council area during 2018 confirm that there are no known exceedances of the AQS(S) objectives for this pollutant.
+Analysis of NO2 concentrations between 2014-2018 show NO2 concentrations follow a general downward trend.
+The review of new monitoring data available for 2018 confirms that Moray Council does not need to proceed to a Detailed Assessment.